 As a result, the government has put forward some guidelines as to how you must deal with such cases.
 So, you must be careful in this matter.
-Try reaching out to the debtor with a letter or e-mail as per the protocol to remind them of the debt.
+Try reaching out to the debt collection letter UK with a letter or e-mail as per the protocol to remind them of the debt.
 Only after a few reminders would it be justifiable to go to court.

 What exactly is the purpose of writing to your debtor?

 In case you’re new to this, you might be wondering about the significance of a letter.
 After all, what more can a letter do more than just requesting and informing?
 That may be true in other matters, but the same can’t be said for this one.
 You might be thinking that a letter probably won’t get you the money you owe.
 And, to some extent, that’s true.